ZinggJM/GxEPD2_4G/README.md

 - do not forget to connect GND
 - the actual Waveshare display boards now have level converters and series regulator, safe for 5V
 - use 4k7 pull-down on SS for ESP8266 for boards with level converters
+- note that 7.5" e-paper displays don't work reliable if fed from 3.3V Arduino pin
+- note that Waveshare bords with "clever" reset circuit may need shortened reset pulse
+- use `init(115200, true, 2, false)` for Waveshare boards with "clever" reset circuit
+- note that Waveshare bords with "clever" reset circuit need 1k pull-up on RST on ESP8266, or different pin

 ### Paged Drawing, Picture Loop
  - This library uses paged drawing to limit RAM use and cope with missing single pixel update support